Before You Chase a Hurricane

 Oh, and good luck!

 P.S.
-I’m sure I have more to say on this topic, much more, but I’m tired, too tired to check my grammar, it’s late, and Hurricane Irma is about to slam Florida in a few hours.
+I’m sure I have more to say on this topic, much more, but I’m tired, too tired to check my grammar, and it’s late.

 P.P.S.
-If you want to share your advice, or experience, feel free to leave your comments below.
+If you want to share your advice, or experience, feel free to contact me.